SAP-samples/teched2025-DA267/exercises/ex3_analytic_model/ex3.1_union/README.md

 4. Map the `Currency`, `Version`, `Year Month` and `Company Code` columns by dragging and dropping the source columns on to the target columns as shown in the example below.
 The relations will be drawn accordingly.
 ![](../../../images/ex3.1_18.png)

 5. Change the semantic type of the `Year Month` column to *Calendar - Year Month*.
-To do so, click on the three dots and go to *Semantic Type*
+To do so, click on the three dots and go to *Semantic Type*.
 ![](../../../images/ex3.1_7a.png)

 6. Add an association to the shared time dimension view `Time Dimension - Month`.
 Map the columns.